trust-net/dag-documentation/README.md

 Just like a common internet (with its middle layer protocol suites) supports all different web applications with their independent security needs -- similarly "Trust-Net" is intended to be a common network for different DLT capable applications and use cases.
 Protocol is agnostic to applications, and hence a shared network by different applications results in "ammortization" of network security.

 # Rules of Engagement

+## Separation of Concerns
+One key philosphy behind Trust-Net's DAG protocol is to separate out an application's correctness from network security.

+**Q:**    Does this means consensus security (correctness) is weak in this network?
+**A:**    True that the number of nodes at which transaction is processed is less than the total number of nodes in the network.
+Hence, strength of consensus security is bounded by the number of application nodes (an application node is a node that is part of the application’s shard).
+This limitation (consensus security == application node count) does not changes.
+However, our protocol separates “consensus” from “non-alterability” — which means that the strength of “non-alterability” security is based on number of network nodes, regardless of the number of application nodes.
+Hence, overall our network provides better security, due to added “non-alterability” to any application node.

+**Q:**    What is the fault-tolerance of the protocol?
+**A:**    Let N be the number of network nodes, and let A be the number of application nodes, for an application “A” on a network “N”.
+Hence,
+* “non-alterability” = f(N)
+* “consensus” = f(A)
+* number of application nodes is significantly less than network nodes (i.e. A << N)

+Lets assume attacker has exact knowledge of those “A” application nodes, and is able to implement a 51% attack, i.e. (A/2 + 1) number of application nodes were compromised at both application and the network layer.
+What this means is:
+* “correctness” would be compromised (since majority of application nodes deviate from correct consensus)
+* “non-alterability” will NOT be compromised, because network will not allow transaction sequence alterations to propagate (A << N)
+* above means, network will ensure that any 51% attack will fail — because network will have “non-alterable” transaction history that can be used to challenge and refute the attack on application nodes
+* additionally, if sharding layer maintains application specific transaction history — then that history can be used to recover from the 51% attack, by simply replaying the application's transaction history from any good node

+> A detailed analysis of DAG protocol's properties and assumptions is described at [DAG Properties Analysis](./DAG-Properties-Analysis.md).

 ## Resource Ownership Rules
 * A resource is a named asset with specific owner and value, within the scope of a logical application on Trust-Net